Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 //vert uvs
 in vec2 uv;

-//to sample we do
+//to sample
 vec4 value = texture(s_diff1, uv);

 //we can use texture arrays and bundle all textures inside from the CPU uniform sampler2DArray s_diffMap;
 uniform sampler2DArray s_normMap;

-//to sample we do
+// where i is the index of the texture we want to use int i;
+...
-int i = Texture index we want to sample vec4 value = texture(s_diffMap, vec3(uv,i));
+vec4 value = texture(s_diffMap, vec3(uv,i));
 ```